-Among all students the prevalence of riding with a driver who had used marijuana was 13.0%.
-The proportion of students who rode with a marijuana-using driver was higher for the subset of students who used marijuana in the past 28 days than for the sample as a whole.
-For marijuana-using students, a larger proportion of male than female students (51.2% vs 34.8%) rode with a driver who had used marijuana.
-The risk of riding with a marijuana-using driver was increased for those who drove after using marijuana (RR, 4.42; 95% CI, 2.40-8.14).
-For each 1% increase in the reported percentage of friends who use marijuana, students were 2% more likely to ride with a marijuana-using driver (95% CI, 1.01-1.03).
+Riding with a marijuana-using driver-Among all students the prevalence of riding with driver who had used marijuana was 13.0%.
+The proportion of students who rode with a marijuana-using driver was higher for the subset of students who used marijuana in the past 28 days compared to the sample as a whole.
+For marijuana-using students, a greater proportion of male than female students (51.2% vs 34.8%) rode with a driver who had used marijuana.
+The risk of riding with a marijuana-using driver was increased for those drove after marijuana (RR=4.42; CI=2.40-8.14).
+For each 1% increase in the reported percentage of friends who use marijuana, students were 2% more likely to ride with a marijuana-using driver (CI=1.01-1.03).
 This translates into a 3.2-fold increase in the risk of riding with a marijuana-using driver for a 50% increase in the estimated number of friends using marijuana.
-Report of always wearing a seat belt was associated with reduced risk (RR, 0.55; 95% CI, 0.33-0.91).
+Report of always wearing a seatbelt was associated with reduced risk (RR=0.55; CI=0.33-0.91).